Introduction

 Command-Line Interface

-FsPulse provides two primary modes of operation:
+FsPulse provides multiple modes of operation:

 This page documents the full CLI, including top-level commands, available subcommands, and commonly used options.